 Welcome!
 We’re so glad to see you here.
-It means you’re serious about expanding your knowledge, and we would love to help you do that.
+It means you’re serious about expanding your knowledge, and we’d love to help you do that.

 So, browse around and see what courses are on offer, and please contact us